A Broken Blood Vessel in Your Eye

 This is not an exhaustive list; often the exact cause of the injury is unknown.
 There are several factors that can increase the risk of a broken blood vessel on the front of the eye.
 For example, medications and supplements such as warfarin, aspirin, Plavix, and high doses of vitamin E can thin the blood and make it easier for hemorrhages to occur.
 Although rare, St. John’s wort, ginkgo biloba, ginger, and cayenne can also increase one’s risk if taken in high doses.
 Occasionally, blood vessels on the front of the eye will break due to conjunctivitis (eye infection) and high blood pressure.

-Risks of a Broken Blood Vessel on the Front of the Eye
+Risks of a Broken Blood Vessel in Your Eye

 If you have noticed the appearance of blood in your eye, it may be advisable for you to seek medical attention.
 While a subconjunctival hemorrhage is seldom dangerous, hyphema (blood in the front chamber of the eye, between the cornea and the iris) is potentially a more serious condition, with more serious consequences.

-Diagnosing a Broken Blood Vessel on the Front of the Eye
+Diagnosing a Broken Blood Vessel in Your Eye

 If you have a broken blood vessel on the front of your eye, you should contact your eye doctor and schedule an appointment.
 In most cases, a simple eye exam is enough for an eye doctor to properly diagnose a subconjunctival hemorrhage.
 If the cause is unknown, however, your doctor may perform a series of tests to rule out other eye conditions that may be causing the hemorrhaging.
 Your eye doctor will ask you about your medical history (medications included), and about any activities that may have induced the rupture.
 If trauma is the cause, a more thorough examination will be performed to ensure that damage has not occurred to other structures in your eye.

-Broken Blood Vessel on the Front of the Eye Treatment
+Treatment of a Broken Blood Vessel in the Eye

 In most cases, treatment is not needed for a subconjunctival hemorrhage.
 If you are experiencing pain or discomfort, over-the-counter pain medications such as Tylenol may be recommended.
 Aspirin and related products should be avoided due to their blood-thinning side effects.
 Those who take aspirin or anticoagulants for a medical condition should talk with their eye doctor to determine whether it is safe to continue using these during the healing process.
 Over-the-counter artificial tears may also help reduce any irritation.
 If the subconjunctival hemorrhage is due to trauma, other treatment may be necessary to promote healing.
 If an infection is present, antibiotic eye drops or ointment may be prescribed.
 Typically, the condition clears up on its own within two or three weeks, without long-term problems.